 - Clinics first for non-urgent care.
 Large hospitals focus on advanced treatment and may charge an extra fee if you arrive without a referral letter.
 Starting at a clinic saves time and money.

 - Copays even with insurance.
-Most working-age patients pay 30% at the counter.
-There are caps for very high monthly costs and reduced shares by age/income.
-Keep receipts for private insurance claims.
+Most working-age patients pay 30% at the counter, with caps for very high monthly costs and reduced shares by age and income.

-- Separate pharmacies + short validity.
+- Separate pharmacies, short validity.
 Doctors issue a paper prescription; you fill it at an outside pharmacy (薬局).
 Most prescriptions are valid for 4 days including the issue date, so go promptly.
+(Rules, refills, and tips: How Prescriptions Work in Japan.)

 Additionaly, you can call ambulance free of charge.